bit4mind/anon-service/README.md

 Important:
 If something goes wrong or you just want to update the script, first remove all files and settings using the appropriate option in the same script.
+Note:
+If you install the script to start automatically at boot, be aware that the service will start with a small delay after the host has established the connection to the network.
+Before the service is fully loaded, the connection will not work: you can check its status via syslog with the command tail -f /var/log/syslog

 WARNING